-This significant growth was due to a series of factors, such as the recovery of production and the increase in international commodity prices, especially copper.
+This significant growth was due to a series of factors, such as the recovery of production and the increase in international commodity prices, especially copper and gold.

 The main detraction from the external sector's contribution to growth stemmed from increasing imports, although capital goods imports have remained at healthy levels.
-Peru's imports are mainly composed of final and intermediate goods, as opposed to exports, in which minerals and ores account for the majority of overseas sales.
+Peru's imports are mainly composed of final and intermediate goods, as opposed to exports, in which minerals and ores account for over 60% of overseas sales.

-Trade Balance (in USD billions)
+Trade Balance (in USD billion)